hashbangstudio/Python-Minecraft-Arcade/README.md

 Where *file.py* is replaced by your chosen example

-NOTE: There is an unknown bug ininkspill.py.
+NOTE: There is an unknown bug in inkspill.py.
 When quitting the inkspill.py the restore checkpoint appears to work but after leaving and re-entering the minecraft world the game boards may return.